Learning to play Ice Hockey in SuperTuxKart through Reinforcement Learning

 872

-REINFORCE takes the agent as far as learning how to navigate the field but does not score as many goals as one would expect when playing against the AI.
+REINFORCE enables the agent to learn how to navigate the field but does not result in as many goals as expected when playing against the AI.
 After REINFORCE, the policy gradient initiates, and the agent faces the more advanced pretrained AIs.

 Other DL AI GoalsANN Agent Goals